yudimu/scINSIGHT2/README.md

 # scINSIGHT2
-Integration of heterogeneous single-cell gene expression data including individual-level information
+Harmonizing heterogeneous single-cell gene expression data with individual-level covariate information

 ## Introduction
-We proposed an integration method called scINSIGHT2, which takes an expression count matrix and individual-level covariates (such as age, gender, etc.) as inputs, and returns latent factors representing the integrated data for downstream analyses such as clustering.
-The novelty of our method lies in its ability to consider both continuous and discrete individual-level covariates.
+We introduce scINSIGHT2, a new integration model designed to harmonize gene expression data from multiple single-cell samples by incorporating both discrete and continuous individual-level covariates.
+Utilizing a generalized linear latent variable model, scINSIGHT2 adjusts for covariate-associated gene expression changes prior to estimating cell embeddings within a unified low-dimensional space of inferred metagenes.

 ## Installation
 `scINSIGHT2` is currently available on GitHub.
 To download and load package please follow: